"You need a hobby."

 "I've always wanted to learn how to sew my own clothing.
 I've been teaching myself these last few months and I really enjoy it!
 I love it because I can tailor everything to fit me perfectly.
 Because I'm so short, I've always had a hard time finding things that fit me.
 I'm trying to be environmentally conscious as well.
 The fabric I use is recycled deadstock fabric from FabScrap that I get from volunteering at their warehouse."

-Cole is making things, in general.
+Cole is making useful things.

 "I make things that make me feel good and make my life easier.
 It's a bonus that making things can sometimes make you look cool too.
 But yea — making things just feels good."